ufokraana/leg_bot/README.md

 * **!help** makes leg_bot give you a link to this page.
 * **!live** makes leg_bot give you a list of awesome channels that are live at the moment.

-Currently leg\_bot keeps track of channels that have leg\_bot in it and channels of the twitch loadingreadyrun team.
+I have tried to add as many channels of the LRR fan stream community to the !live command as I could find.
+If I am missing any, let me know.

 ##Calendar